-What I love most about this dish is how quickly everything comes together while still feeling like something you'd order at a little seaside trattoria.
-The mussels steam open in just a few minutes, releasing their flavorful liquid that turns into the base of the sauce.
-It's light but still full of depth, and the spaghetti soaks it all up beautifully.
+What I love most about this dish is how quickly everything comes together while still feeling like something you'd order at a small seaside trattoria.
+The mussels steam open in just a few minutes, releasing their natural juices that become the base of the sauce.
+It stays light, not heavy, but still has depth, and the spaghetti absorbs every bit beautifully.

-This spaghetti with mussels is also perfect for a relaxed dinner with friends or family because it looks impressive but doesn't need much fuss.
-I like to keep most of the mussels out of their shells for easy eating, but I always leave a few in for presentation; it makes the dish look inviting on the plate.
+This spaghetti with mussels is also ideal for a relaxed dinner with friends or family because it looks impressive without requiring much fuss.
+Most of the mussels are removed from their shells for easy eating, while a few are left in for presentation, simple, inviting, and very much in the spirit of Italian seafood pasta.

-- Mussels: Fresh mussels are the star here.
-They cook in minutes and give the sauce that briny, seaside flavor I can never resist.
+- Fresh Mussels: Fresh mussels are essential here.
+They cook in minutes and give the sauce that unmistakable briny, coastal flavor that defines a good pasta with mussels.

-- Garlic, Parsley & Chilli: I love this trio because it makes the base fragrant, fresh, and just slightly spicy without overpowering the mussels.
+- Garlic, Parsley & Chilli: This trio builds the base of the dish.
+Garlic adds warmth, parsley keeps it fresh, and chilli brings just enough heat without overpowering the mussels.

-- Cherry Tomatoes: Quartered and softened, they add a little sweetness that balances the brininess of the mussels beautifully.
+- Cherry Tomatoes: Quartered cherry tomatoes soften into the sauce and add a gentle sweetness that balances the natural salinity of the mussels.

 You can find the complete printable Spaghetti with Mussels recipe with measurements below, but for now, here's a quick overview of how it goes: